OneEyedWilly293/Libft/README.md

 ## <ins>Logs</ins>

 ### <ins>22.04.2025</ins>
+- Changed ft_split function according to prototype in exercise
+	> *Allocates memory (using malloc(3)) and returns an array of strings obtained by splitting ’s’ using the character ’c’ as a delimiter.
+The array must end with a NULL pointer.*

 - Created ft_strtrim function
 	> *Allocates memory (using malloc(3)) and returns a copy of ’s1’ with characters from ’set’ removed